A spruce from Switzerland

 After a rich program with exhibitions, performances, concerts, conference, a comedy show, a procession and much more..

 Bloch has arrived in February 2017 in South Africa.
-Its first appearance was at the Wood Conference in Cape Town, followed by a short residency at ERF81, currently, Bloch is in residence with the department of fine Arts at the department of visual arts at the University of Johannesburg.
+Its first appearance was at the Wood Conference in Cape Town, followed by a short residency at ERF81, then Bloch had a first residency at the department of fine Arts at the department of visual arts at the University of Johannesburg.
 It later made an appearance at the KKNK Festival in Oudtshoorn, and then travelled the Klein Karoo, stopping in Nieu Bethesda, Richmond, de Aar and Hanover, before heading back to Johannesburg and Soweto.
 In a third journey, Bloch went east to Nelspruit and Graskop, where it is currently on show.

 For 2018/19 we are negotiating with various institutions around the world.
 However, further requests are still possible and welcome.
 Please feel free to contact us.